 Rounding out the human contingent are the Chief Governor of the Solar System Dae Ou Xiang, and Lieutenant Governor of the Solar System Jay Bradford Tilson.

-There are nonbinary clerks Daisy Dukes and Velvet Monroe.
+There are nonbinary clerks Daisy Dukes (yes, really named after the booty shorts) and Velvet Monroe.
 They both work for Marty Quinlan.